johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## ESP32 Nodes being added 7 Jan 2025

-In 2025 with a better understanding of LCC and being keen to use the Can bus as well as making standalone modules, I realised the need to swap over to the ESP32 to be able to achieve more capable modules.
-The ESP32 has built in Can and only needs a separate transceiver module, which cuts down on the number of GPIO's required for the Can bus side of things.
-I will be reworking all the current sketches to make sure they work with the ESP32.
+In 2025, with a deeper understanding of LCC and a strong interest in utilizing the CAN bus while creating standalone modules, I recognized the need to transition to the ESP32 to develop more capable and efficient modules.
+The ESP32's built-in CAN controller, requiring only a separate transceiver module, significantly reduces the GPIO usage for CAN bus communication.
+I plan to rework all my existing sketches to ensure compatibility with the ESP32 and take full advantage of its capabilities.

 ----